jdimauro/witch-lights/docs/README.md

 It turns out, however, that when you extend the length of the harness to 25 meters, and install five five-meter NeoPixel strips, the power requirements of the NeoPixels plus the resistance in the power lines I had used dropped the voltage available at the sensors from 5V to 3.5V.
 And the sensors malfunctioned at that voltage, registering a permanent `HIGH` on their data pins, and so the Witch Lights animated in a loop from one direction, over and over.
 The `witch-lights-classic.ino` software could only draw one sprite at a time, so at Firefly 2016 that's what attendees found: a single animated sprite, running over and over in one direction.
 Pretty, but not what I wanted.

 At first, I blamed the cheap PIR sensors, and replaced the sensor I thought was malfunctioning.
 Afterwards, I made the mistake of testing the newly installed sensor with no LEDs connected.
 It worked fine.
-That mistake taught me to fully deploy the Witch Lights before testing motion sensors.
+(That mistake, only revealed later, taught me to fully deploy the Witch Lights before testing motion sensors.)

 When the lights malfunctioned again in a full scale test (at which point they had taken over the stairs, hallway, and living room of my house), I decided to test the harness with a multimeter.
 That revealed the voltage drop for the PIR sensors.